Class 1 misdemeanor traffic offenses in Colorado are punishable by

 Colorado district attorneys have 1 year after an alleged class 1 misdemeanor traffic offense to press criminal charges.
 Learn more about criminal statutes of limitations in Colorado.6

-Yes.
-A conviction for a traffic misdemeanor should have no effect on the defendant’s firearm rights.
+A conviction for a traffic misdemeanor should not affect your firearm rights.
+You can keep your guns.

 Additional Reading…